markmikkelsen/Gannet/README.md

 `git clone https://github.com/markmikkelsen/Gannet.git`

-The development version can be downloaded from the <a href="https://github.com/markmikkelsen/Gannet/tree/dev" target="_blank">development branch</a> on GitHub or by using the following git command if the repository was cloned:
+The development version can be downloaded from the <a href="https://github.com/markmikkelsen/Gannet/tree/dev" target="_blank">development branch</a> on GitHub or by using the following Git command if the repository was cloned:

 `git checkout dev`